jopamo/oneg4fm/HACKING.md

   * optional remote filesystems (sftp, smb, dav, etc)
 * **No libfm / libfm-qt anywhere in the build**
 * **Backends are swappable** behind narrow interfaces in `src/core/`
+* **Filesystem layering:** real file mutations happen in a POSIX-only core; Qt handles UI, metadata, and path conversion only

 > Keep this document live.
 Every time architecture or backend decisions change, update this guide and sync the current TODO list so contributors can act on it.
 Treat `HACKING.md` + `TODO.md` as working documents, not snapshots.